 Listen to Jesus’ words again:

-Do you realise that your work leaks the genuineness of your relationship with God?
+Do you realize that your work leaks the genuineness of your relationship with the Father-God?

 Wow!
 My work leaks the genuineness of your relationship with the Father-God.